Two charged in seizure of heroin and meth in Scranton

 - Oops!Something went wrong.Please try again later.

-May 1—A tip that a felon in Scranton secretly had a gun and a later slip of the suspect's tongue led to two arrests Thursday and the seizure of more than one pound of heroin, six ounces of methamphetamine and thousands of dollars in cash.
+May 1—A tip that a felon in Scranton secretly had a gun and a later slip of the suspect's tongue led to two arrests Thursday and the seizure of more than a pound of heroin, 6 ounces of methamphetamine and tens of thousands of dollars.

 On Thursday, Agent Joseph Harte and others from the state Board of Probation and Parole went to check on Correa's home after getting information that he had a gun.